olajiredominic/shit-FED/README.md

 1. Go [here](https://github.com/new/import) and import this repository into your account.
 Make sure to select the **private** option
 2. [Clone](https://try.github.io/) your new repository to your computer
 3. Install dependencies: `npm install`
+4. Set up the .env file: `cp .env.example .env`
+5. Generate an application key: `node ace generate:key`
+6. Create a temp direcotory for the database: `mkdir -p tmp`
-4. Seed the database: `node ace migration:fresh && node ace db:seed`
+7. Seed the database: `node ace migration:fresh && node ace db:seed`
-5. Start development server: `npm run dev`
+8. Start development server: `npm run dev`

 You should now have the application running at http://localhost:3333